Neutrogena: The Power of Light

 In 2016, Neutrogena launched their first primarily digital campaign in the United States, The Power of Light, aligning with the launch of the Neutrogena Light Therapy Acne Mask.
 This campaign primarily consisted of short video ads and partnerships with influencers and public figures, such as Nash Grier and Olivia Holt.
 The campaign aimed to make the product seem more “fun, youthful, and vibrant.”

 The campaign was successful, the growth in product awareness outperformed that of Johnson & Johnson's other campaigns by thirteen times.
 Reportedly, executives from Johnson & Johnson started to lean more into digital campaigns following its success.

 Amazon

 To increase sales of their line of Hydro Boost products in India, Neutrogena used the Demand Side Platform of Amazon.
 They created both video advertisements and display advertisements, linking viewers to the store.
 The project successfully drew consumers in, with a 9.8% conversion rate and a return on advertising spending of 4.8.

-Spotify Partnership
+Spotify partnership

 Neutrogena partnered with Spotify to promote the launch of Neutrogena's Stubborn Acne (AM) and Stubborn Marks (PM) product lines.
 The target audience for Neutrogena's ads coincided with the majority of people who listened to Spotify ads, that is Spotify users without a premium subscription.
 They created audio and visual ads which successfully increased listeners brand awareness and intention to purpose by 12 and 13 points respectively.

-Recalls and Controversies
+Recalls and controversies

 Sunscreen recall

-In July 2021, parent company Johnson & Johnson recalled four Neutrogena aerosol sunscreen products and one Aveeno branded spray from stores in the United States after detecting the carcinogen benzene in some samples.
-The recalled products were the following: